 This product offers a tangy taste of sweet yogurt.
 Because of its delicious taste, one shot-sized bottle is not enough to quench your thirst for sweet liquid.
-You can now get it in larger bottles and try the different flavors you might want to add to the list of snacks you need.
+You can now get it in larger bottles and try the different flavors you might want to add to the snacks you need.

 7. Hello Panda

 If you’re a fan of a surprise-filled snack, you will want to try Hello Panda.
 After you’ve bitten the biscuit, the flavored cream inside is one you will like and get the hang of.

 This brand of Japanese biscuit consists of a small hollow shortbread layer filled with vanilla, strawberry, double chocolate, matcha green tea, or chocolate cream filling.